 However, so many in the middle years of their career life have stopped looking for learning opportunities.
 When we stop learning, we stop being relevant and vibrant in our work life.

 In a recent Forbes article, 10 Signs you are on the right path and 10 signs you aren’t, the author leads us through the journey of Elise, a medical secretary.
-She is taken through a series of open-ended questions to help her assess her current position and to find ways to advance her career.
-I was most taken by the ten signs of whether or not she was on the right path and seeking learning opportunities was one of those steps:
+She’s taken through a series of questions to help her assess her current position and find ways to advance her career.
+I was most taken by the ten signs of whether or not she was on the right path.
+Seeking learning opportunities was one of those steps.

 You’re on your path when you feel like a kid again because you’re learning at such a rapid pace.
 You’re not on your path when you haven’t learned anything new in ages but you say “That’s okay.
 I’m a subject-matter expert, so I don’t have anything to learn.”

 We can’t afford to sit back on our past knowledge and experience and believe that we’ll continue to be relevant in our industry.
-Not only are there new advances and changes in customer expectations, we need to seek learning opportunities so that we stay excited about what we do for a living.
+Not only are there new advances and changes in customer expectations, but we also need to seek learning opportunities so that we stay excited about what we do for a living.

 Leadership and learning are indispensable to each other.
 John F. Kennedy

-Not only will seeking out learning opportunities help us stay engaged, it is also a great way to become irreplaceable within your company.
+Not only will seeking out learning opportunities help us stay engaged, but it’s also a great way to become irreplaceable within your company.
 One of the 4 reasons you want to be continually learning is all about the value you bring to the company:

 The person who can adapt the most wins.
 This is a piece of advice I learned reading about fighter pilots in the Air Force.
 It is not about the strength of the plane.
 Instead, it’s the ability to react to different situations that makes a fighter jet.
 The best fighter pilots can adjust to more circumstances than the norm, making them much deadlier.